Founded in 1971, Prevention Resources, Inc. is a nonprofit organization dedicated to preventing substance abuse within the communities we serve.

 In 1998, the agency went through a second change in name, evolving to reflect the expansion in services and changes to the geographical area served.
 However, this did not affect our mission.
 Now more than ever, Prevention Resources, Inc.is visible throughout the communities we serve.
 You can find us providing our citizens with top quality prevention education, direct community engagement, professional trainings, early intervention, community awareness, information/referral services, and counseling.

-Prevention Resources is the Hunterdon County member of the New Jersey Prevention Network, a state-wide model organization of county agencies dedicated to the prevention and education of substance abuse and related issues.
+Prevention Resources represents Hunterdon County in the New Jersey Prevention Network, a statewide organization composed of the various New Jersey county agencies dedicated to substance abuse prevention and education.

 To empower the counties we serve

 to flourish and thrive by maintaining healthy life